 This year, URG has updated that analysis for 2017 resolutions.
 It shows that:

-- 2 resolutions (around 8.6% of all Third Committee texts) contained significant overlap with their closest Council counterpart.
+- 2 resolutions (around 4% of Third Committee human rights texts) contained significant overlap with their closest Council counterpart.

-- 18 resolutions (28% of all Third Committee texts) contained some overlap with their closest Council counterpart.
+- 18 resolutions (39% of Third Committee human rights texts) contained some overlap with their closest Council counterpart.

 In other ways however, our 2017 analysis found that coherence may be improving somewhat, at least in the sense that States in the Third Committee now – apparently – understand the importance, for the Council’s prerogative and competencies, of not ‘reopening’ the latter’s annual report in order to ‘suspend’ resolutions adopted by vote in Geneva.
 One signal of that apparent improvement is that whereas a voted resolution (HRC resolution 24/24) on ‘reprisals’ was the cause of the ‘reopening’ of the Council’s annual report in 2013, this year, States in the Third Committee decided not to ‘reopen’ the Council’s report, despite the presence of an equally contested resolution on reprisals this year.